sanjaybh/aircode_api_shopping/docs/en/src/chatgpt/index.md

 aside: false
 ---

-# Quick Connect ChatGPT in JavaScript, 5-Minute Hands-on Guide
+# Build a ChatGPT Bot with JavaScript in Just 5 Minutes

 Build a ChatGPT bot in just 5 minutes with this comprehensive tutorial. [简体中文版](https://docs-cn.aircode.io/chatgpt/)